The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 be up to 1024 and will be greater than 32 very often, making it a

-for ROTDATA() not masking its input, so that the size-bits
+macro does not mask-out its input, so that the

 and use that for interaction.
 This way, you can go to active-high